 Many people have always wanted to learn a second language.
-Even though most of us have slogged our way through a few years of high school language classes, comparatively few are fluent in a language other than English, as opposed to countries in Europe where learning a second, third, or even fourth language is de rigueur.
+Even though most of us have slogged our way through a few years of high school language classes, comparatively few are fluent in a language other than English, unlike European countries where learning a second, third, or even fourth language is de rigueur.

 But which language to choose?

-Many languages are useful for one reason or another, but regardless of the lyric beauty of Italian or utility of Mandarin, for most people, it comes down to what is the easiest to learn.
+Many languages are useful for one reason or another.
+Still, regardless of the lyric beauty of Italian or the utility of Mandarin, for most people, it comes down to what is the easiest to learn.

 Few people have time to take intensive language immersion courses, so we want to feel like we’re progressing quickly.
 No one likes endless staged classroom conversations about the weather — we want to be able to navigate a foreign city or read a newspaper as quickly as possible.